 The Olney Town Center has long been more than just the intersection of two State highways.
-But, with the approval of the 2005 Olney Master Plan, the community and the County’s planners focused their attention on the future of our town center and how to further the goal of this and past master plans to make it a focal point for the greater Olney community.
-A zone was created to further that goal and a committee comprised of members from all facets of the community was created to help shape future town center development.
+With the approval of the 2005 Olney Master Plan, the community and the County’s planners focused their attention on the future of our town center and how to further the goal of making it a focal point for the greater Olney community.
+A planning zone was created and a committee comprised of members from all facets of the community was created to help shape future town center development.

 - Creating an Illustrative Concept and Design Guidelines for developers

 - Creating a Concept for a Civic Center/Town Commons, and